-Filed Under (Document Cameras in Business, All Applications, All Products, IPEVO, P2V Others, PRODUCT) by ipevoblog on 2011-01-14
+Filed Under (Document Cameras in Business, APPLICATION, All Applications, IPEVO, P2V Others, PRODUCT) by ipevoblog on 2011-01-14

 What’s a luthier?
 I didn’t know until we chatted with luthier (and satisfied IPEVO customer) Wesley Brandt!
 A luthier is a maker or repairer of stringed instruments, such as guitars.
 Wesley uses hand tools, traditional techniques, and fine woods to craft guitars, viols, and mandolins.
 Please check out his website, brandtguitars.com, for a window into this very interesting world.

 Anyhow, Wesley has been using the Point 2 View USB Document Camera in a truly creative way we never could have expected.
 Often, the nature of Wesley’s repair work requires him to do intricate work inside the instrument itself.
 Luthiers usually employ mirrors—much like the mirror wand a dentist uses—to see their work inside the instrument.
 However, sometimes Wesley has to put his entire hand (if not arm!) inside the sound-hole of the guitar, and the mirror is just not able to be used.
 In these cases, the Point 2 View has been hired for the job.

 Wesley explained how he is able to utilize the Point 2 View to help in these extremely tight spaces: “To position the camera, I use the laptop clip and mount a rare earth disc magnet on it, and then slip it inside the sound-hole.
 I then use another magnet outside the guitar (both protected with adhesive felt so they don’t damage the guitar).
 This setup holds the camera securely while also allowing me to aim it.”